API

 Details

-Target rotation rotates a factor loading matrix towards the target matrix, target
+The method rotates a factor loading matrix $Λ ∈ ℝ^{p×k}$ towards the target

 Examples